 Information security and cyber security are completely different things but have the same level of importance.
-The confidentiality, integrity, and preservation of information are controlled via these security measures—which means they overlap.
+The confidentiality, integrity, and preservation of information are controlled via these security measures—which means they overlap and are an integral part of any online IT degree program.
 Read on to learn more about each and see examples of their specialized domains.

 What Exactly is Information Security?